Proposition U: Passage

 Seven out of ten LA voters voted "yes" on Prop.
 U. Passage was strongest in South-Central and East Los Angeles.

 Legacy

 Prop.
-U is still considered a core rule by which builders in the Los Angeles area have to abide when constructing new office buildings, but limits for residential construction have been eased by the passage of Measure JJJ, which encourages density and affordable housing near transit hubs.
+U is still considered a core rule by which builders in the Los Angeles area have to abide when constructing new office buildings, but limits for residential construction were eased by the passage of Measure JJJ (2016), which encourages density and affordable housing near transit hubs.
+Prop.
+U's limits on residential construction were ultimately superseded near transit hubs by California Senate Bill 79, which sets state baseline zoning near public transport.

+A 2023 study found that the passage of Proposition U just before the opening of the Los Angeles Metro Rail substantially undercut the viability of Metro Rail by restricting dense residential housing near transit stations.